Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 North of Aristotelous Square and east of the Roman Forum is the Bit Bazaar.
 Founded in 1928, this market is where to shop for antiques and second-hand items.
 The building’s inner courtyard is dominated by tavernas and bars, which are very popular among university students.

-Thessaloniki is heaven for shopaholics who love buying for beautiful items to bring home with them at the end of a holiday.
+Thessaloniki is a shopper’s paradise, with beautiful items to bring home at the end of a holiday.
 The city features many shopping venues, from large shopping malls to local stores to shopping streets.

 Among the best Thessaloniki places to visit for shopping are:

-- Outlets in Thessaloniki like Salonica and Mega are perfect for a shopping spree within the city. for big saves on international brands
+• Outlets in Thessaloniki, like Salonica and Meg, are perfect for a shopping spree within the city, for big saves on international brands.

 Thessaloniki is popular all around Greece for its nightlife.
 Thanks to the university’s presence, there are plenty of nightlife opportunities all week long.